streetwriters/notesnook/docs/help/contents/organizing-notes/archive-notes.md

 ---
 title: Archive
+pageTitle: How do I archive a note in Notesnook?
-description: Archive a note to move it out of your notes list without deleting it, and restore it later.
+description: Archive a note in Notesnook to move it out of your notes list without deleting it, then find it again in the Archive section and restore it.
+keywords:
+  - notesnook archive
+  - archive notes app
+  - hide notes without deleting
+schema: howto
 ---

 # Archive notes